-Approval
+o Approval

-24. Modules are subject to approval by the appropriate committee at Faculty level.
-On completion of the internal approval process within a Faculty Academic Registry will transfer the data from APEX to the module database.
+24. Modules are subject to approval by the Faculty.
+On completion of the internal approval process within a Faculty, Academic Registry will transfer the data from APEX to the module database.

-Level Descriptors
+o Level Descriptors

-25. In determining the nature of the demand that the module makes on students reference should be made to the level descriptors agreed for use in Aberystwyth University: see AQH 3.1.21.
+25. In determining the nature of the demand that the module makes on students, reference should be made to the level descriptors agreed for use in Aberystwyth University: see AQH 3.1.21.

-Learning Outcomes
+o Learning Outcomes